Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.get3rdPersonCameraOffset`

-Returns the camera's offset from the player's head while in 3rd person view.
+Returns the camera offset from the player's head while in 3rd person view.

-Note this function can be used once WorldController and MobilePlayer have finished initializing.
+!!! tip
+	If used before initialized event, this function returns empty table.

 ```lua
 local cameraOffset = tes3.get3rdPersonCameraOffset()